1 to 5 Scale Survey Template

 Does the matrix format work on mobile?

 Yes, but the display adapts.
-On tablet and desktop, the full matrix grid is visible.
+On tablet and desktop, the full matrix grid is visible with all parameters and scale points.
 On mobile, most survey tools render the matrix as stacked individual parameter ratings — same questions, vertical layout instead of grid.
-Keep parameters to 5-6 for mobile respondents to minimize scrolling.
+Keep parameters to 4-6 for mobile respondents to minimize scrolling.

 -

-Rank parameters from highest to lowest average score.
-The bottom 2-3 are your improvement priorities.
-Compare parameter rankings across time periods to see if improvements are working.
+Calculate satisfaction rates (Satisfied + Very Satisfied %) per parameter and rank from highest to lowest.
+The bottom parameter is your improvement priority.
+Compare rankings across time periods to see if fixes are working.
 For multi-location businesses, compare the same parameters across locations to find operational inconsistencies.
+Always cross-reference with open-ended responses for the “why.”

 -